indiesoftby/defold-pointer-lock/README.md

 Pointer Lock is intended to simplify mouse locking to access mouse events even when the cursor goes past the boundary of the window or screen.
 For example, a user can continue to rotate or manipulate a 3D model by moving the mouse without end.
 Without mouse locking, the rotation or manipulation stops the moment the pointer reaches the edge of the window or screen.

-If you want to make a first-person 3D game (DOOM-like, Quake-like etc.) with Defold, then you need this extension.
+If you want to make a first-person 3D game (DOOM-like, Quake-like etc.) with Defold, you need this extension.

 ## Demo